EllyLoel/ellyloel.com/src/input/content/garden/web-directions-code24-front-end-developments-identity-crisis.md

 ![](../../../assets/img/wdc24-slides/17.jpg)

-> “The value you want from a CSS expert is their CSS, not their JavaScript, so it’s absurd to make JavaScript a requirement.”
+> The value you want from a CSS expert is their CSS, not their JavaScript, so it’s absurd to make JavaScript a requirement.

 — _Heydon Pickering_ in [Reluctant Gatekeeping: The Problem With Full Stack](https://medium.com/@Heydon/reluctant-gatekeeping-the-problem-with-full-stack-e9ad836570f6)